 All graduate students are required to complete online training for a number of programs.
 These are typically completed once, when a new student begins study.
-These include the following three programs: "U Got this 2: Sexual Violence Prevention Training", "Building a Foundation: Discrimination Prevention and Title IX", and "Family Educational Rights and Privacy Act (FERPA)".
+These include the following three programs: "U Got this 2: Sexual Violence Prevention Training", "Discrimination Prevention and Title IX", and "Family Educational Rights and Privacy Act (FERPA)".